Irrelon/jquery-lang-js/README.md

 Thank you to everyone who takes their time to write updates to the plugin!

 # Changelog
+2020-05-12 - Version 4.0.0
+* Added data template support to output translation strings with embedded data.
+* Cleaned up and rationalised some of the code with things like early-exits
+* More support for data-lang-token because tokens are really the proper way to be doing translations

 2017-08-10 - Version 3.0.3 - Fixed bug that stopped library from working,
 introduced by merging some code from a pull request.